ptahproject/ptah/docs/unique.rst

 REST as First Class Citizen
 ---------------------------

-By participating in the basic ptah_cms.content datamodel; your content can be READ/UPDATED/DELETED via a REST URL without any work from you.
+By participating in the basic ptah.cms.content datamodel; your content can be READ/UPDATED/DELETED via a REST URL without any work from you.
 And security will be applied to your models.
 Install Ptah and curl http://localhost:8080/__rest__/cms/ - we believe you wont be disappointed.